-Here the most commonly used types of testimonials you can find online:
+Here are the most commonly used types of testimonials you can find online:

 This is definitely the most beloved and common type of testimonials.
 Quote testimonials are direct words from a customer who was satisfied with the products or services they received.

-They are short testimonials and often include LinkedIn or other highly relevant profiles of the person.
+They are short testimonials and often include LinkedIn or other highly relevant profiles of the real person themselves.
 Review sites like Google Maps, Yelp, and others.

-Video testimonials have become very popular in recent years, and it is really easy to create and embed them on your website.
+Video testimonials have become very popular in recent years, and it is really easy to create and embed testimonials on a website.

 One of the greatest things about them is that they are difficult to fake and are considered highly trustworthy, and look authentic compared to the other types of testimonials.